gasdotdev/docs/README.md

 ## ?

-A framework for creating, deploying, and managing Cloudflare-infused infrastructure with type-safe code.
+A framework for creating, deploying, and managing Cloudflare-infused projects with type-safe code.

 ## Cloudflare Plugin